AbhishekKumar-0311/AbhishekKumar-0311/README.md

 - **ML - BikeSharing Demand Prediction:**

-    *This project tries to predict bike sharing demand after the ongoing quarantine situation ends using linear regression.*
+    *This project tries to predict shared bike demand after the ongoing quarantine situation ends using multiple linear regression model.*

     [Click here to see the project](https://github.com/AbhishekKumar-0311/ML-BikeSharing-Demand-Prediction).